grecoe/SubscriptionPolicy/src/roles/Readme.md

 ```

 ### clear_user_roles.py
-You must open this script and provide a single Azure Subscription ID on line 22.
+You must put in a valid subscription ID in configuration.json for roles.clearRolesSubId for the subscription to be acted upon.

-The script looks for top level roles assigned to a subscription and deletes any "User" roles, this is because we are moving towards an RBAC Group access only.
+The script looks for top level roles assigned to a subscription and deletes any "User" roles if roles.deleteUserRoles in configuration.json is true otherwise it just dumps out what would happen.